wrburnham/wrburnham.github.io/_posts/2020-05-21-webp-in-wordpress.markdown

 ## Write once, run anywhere

 This article ties into a larger concept, which was one of Java's original selling points: [write once, run anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere).
 Admittedly it's almost never that simple but in my experience as a Java developer so far, it's usually pretty nice to have code that "just works" from one platform to another.
+That was the idea with this plugin, as all the php-based server-side webp solutions I've seen so far don't always work out of the box.